pngbarn

 Tanzania - africa tallest tree - top 20 interesting facts about mount kilimanjaro

-Andreas Hemp from Germany spent 20-years studying the trees in Kilimanjaro’s remote valleys when he stumbled upon the Entandrophragma excelsum.
-Using laser technology, Hemp measured the tree and found it stands a whopping 81.5 meters tall.
-To put that in perspective, Rome’s colosseum is only 48 meters.
+Using laser technology, Hemp measured the tree and found it stood 81.5 meters tall.
+To put that in perspective, Rome’s Colosseum is only 48 meters.

 But the shocking facts don’t stop there.